Ethical and Political Issues Relating to Land-Based Activities

 • Neglecting to attribute sources properly, which undermines the credibility of the research.

 • Misconception: 'Risk assessments are just paperwork and not important.'
-Correction: Risk assessments are vital for identifying hazards and implementing control measures to prevent accidents.
+Correction: Risk assessments are critical for identifying hazards and implementing control measures to prevent accidents.
 They are a legal requirement and a key part of professional practice.

 Frequently Asked Questions